Bri9k/killikuthe/doc/functionalities.md

 * Give key permissions to club- by admin- three dropdowns- select club, place and key

-* Add place- by admin, whether it is a place students are allowed to access and / or a keystore (2 bools)
+* Add place- by admin, whether it is a place students are allowed to access and / or a keystore (2 bools) (SECOND BOOL NOT IMPLEMENTED)

 * Add key- by admin, for which place? dropdown should exist, specify initial location or holder of key (to simplify simply put in location which it ulocks), the 'which place' cannot be a